dwyl/meteor-search/README.md

 ```

 **Note**: the *link pattern* is *hard-coded* `/search/:keywords` and method is not
 chainable so *far from perfect*!
-Will tidy up in next itteration.
+Send a pull-request if you improve on it. :-)